gregorykelleher/equity-aggregator/README.md

 > [!IMPORTANT]
 > **Important Legal Notice**
 >
-> This software aggregates data from various third-party sources including Yahoo Finance, LSEG trading platform, SEC, and XETRA.
+> This software aggregates data from various third-party sources including Yahoo Finance, Intrinio, LSEG trading platform, SEC, and XETRA.
 Equity Aggregator is **not** affiliated, endorsed, or vetted by any of these organisations.
 >
 > **Data Sources and Terms:**
 >
 > - **Yahoo Finance**: This tool uses Yahoo's publicly available APIs.
 Refer to [Yahoo!'s terms of use](https://policies.yahoo.com/us/en/yahoo/terms/product-atos/apiforydn/index.htm) for details on your rights to use the actual data downloaded.
 Yahoo! finance API is intended for personal use only.
+> - **Intrinio**: This tool requires a valid Intrinio subscription and API key.
+Refer to [Intrinio's terms of use](https://intrinio.com/terms-of-use) for permitted usage, rate limits, and redistribution policies.
 > - **Market Data**: All market data is obtained from publicly available sources and is intended for research and educational purposes only.
 >
 > **Usage Responsibility:**